LucasOliveiraOmega/A-ruina-de-Arquimedes-V-L-E/README.md

 - **HTML**: A markup language used to to build websites.
 - **CSS**: Style language used to style websties.
-- **JavaScript**: Programming language commonly used on web to build animations and more complex features.
+- **JavaScript**: Programming language commonly u! sed on web to build animations and more complex features.
 - **Phaser 3**: A JavaScript framework that focuses on facilitating the creation of web games.

 ## Credits